Inori1208/Gem5_NVmain_Project/README.md

 - In gem5/configs/common/Caches.py\
 In where you add L3 cache class:\
 add the replacement policy\
-you can see whether it is worked in config.ini
+you can see whether it is worked in config.ini\

+- In gem5/src/mem/cache/replacement\_policies/lfu\_rp.cc\
+Look carefully how LFU policy work in default.\
+Need add some code in order to match the policy description written in PPT.\

 ### Q5(Write back & Write through)